Seal (musician): Health

-Controversy

-In October 2011, Seal came under criticism from human-rights groups for appearing at an event in Grozny, Chechnya, that turned into a birthday celebration for Ramzan Kadyrov, the President of Chechnya.
-Also appearing at the event were the actress Hilary Swank, actor Jean-Claude Van Damme, and violinist Vanessa-Mae.
-The New York-based Human Rights Foundation claims that it sent letters to invitees in advance of the event noting Kadyrov's record and asking them to decline the invitations.
-Human Rights Watch sent an inquiry to Seal regarding his performance at the event and released a statement about the incident that said:

-Ramzan Kadyrov is linked to a litany of horrific human rights abuses.
-It's inappropriate for stars to get paid to party with him.
-It bolsters his image and legitimizes a brutal leader and his regime.
-And getting paid to be part of such a lavish show in Chechnya trivialises the suffering of countless victims of human rights abuses there.

-Seal refused to apologise for appearing at the event, sending a message from his Twitter account telling people to "leave me out of your politics".
-Seal was reported to have made $500,000 for singing at the party.

 Charity work

 In April 1992, Seal performed with the surviving members of Queen at The Freddie Mercury Tribute Concert held at London's Wembley Stadium five months after Mercury's death.
 Seal sang the 1986 Queen hit "Who Wants to Live Forever" and joined the rest of the acts for the all-star finale singing "We Are the Champions".
 Thomas Curtis-Horsfall of Smooth Radio stated Seal's performance of "Who Wants to Live Forever" was "one of the standout moments" from the concert, adding "his spine-tingling rendition of the Queen classic had everyone in the arena close to tears."

-On 10 March 2012, Seal shared the stage with Kanye West, Soul Rebels Brass Band, and Snoop Dogg at Brad Pitt’s Night to Make It Right Foundation New Orleans after-party, hosted by comedian Aziz Ansari.
+On 10 March 2012, Seal shared the stage with Kanye West, Soul Rebels Brass Band and Snoop Dogg at Brad Pitt's Night to Make It Right Foundation New Orleans after-party, hosted by comedian Aziz Ansari.
 The charity event, hosted by Ellen DeGeneres, raised money to build homes for victims of Hurricane Katrina.